shama/dontkry.com/src/documents/posts/code/2013-04-24-use-this-files.html.md

 project: gruntjs
 icon: fire
 ---
 The following contains **only some of the ways** users will target their files in a `Gruntfile.js`.
 The main job Grunt will do for you is take a bunch of configurations and give you a normalized simple array known as `this.files`.
-Here is a example that concatenates files:
+Here is an example that will concatenate files:

 ``` javascript
 // our Grunt config